JuliaLang/SoftGlobalScope.jl/README.md

 In particular, SoftGlobalScope provides a function `softscope` that can transform Julia code from using the default "hard" scoping rules to simpler "soft" scoping rules in global scope only.

+In Julia 1.5, "soft scoping" [became the default](https://github.com/JuliaLang/julia/pull/33864) for the built-in Julia REPL, and the SoftGlobalScope module simply calls through to the standard-library `REPL.softscope` function.
+The advantage of using the SoftGlobalScope library is that it also works with previous Julia versions.

 ## Hard and soft global scopes

 [Starting in Julia 0.7](https://github.com/JuliaLang/julia/pull/19324), when you *assign to* global variables in the context of an inner scope (a `for` loop or a `let` statement) you need to explicitly declare the variable